alligitor/LoRaMon/README.md

 ### UI Mode

-Using --U you can enable the experimental UI mode.
+Using -U you can enable the experimental UI mode.
 The UI was written in python, using urwid text library; which is the same one used for Nomadnet.
-UI mode allows more interaction with Loramon which it is running.
+UI mode allows more interaction with Loramon while it is running.
 For example, you can
 - Change the frequence
+- Change the bandwidth
 - Change the spread factor
 - Change the coding rate
-- Change the bandwidth
 - Turn raw mode on / off

 The goal is to have the UI function as dashboard for monitoring the KISS protocol, as well as packets, and other information about the Radio.